Rockland, MA

 Web Stings

-In August, 2021, a web-based reverse sting resulted in the arrest of five men, whose names were also released in news reports.
-Investigators posted a commercial sex advertisement online, with a female officer posing as an escort.
+In August 2021, a web-based reverse sting resulted in the arrest of five men, whose names were also released in news reports.
+Investigators posted a prostitution advertisement online, with a female officer posing as an escort.
 A Rockland hotel was used as the meeting place.
 The Massachusetts State Police, Plymouth County Sheriffs Office, Rockland Police Department, and the Boston Police Human Trafficking Task Force set up the sting.

 Key Partners